top of page

 Experience

-Laura was admitted as a solicitor in 2019 and holds a Legal Practising Certificate from the Law Society of NSW.
+Laura was admitted as a solicitor in 2019 and holds a Legal Practising Certificate with the Law Society of NSW.
 She graduated with a Juris Doctor from the University of Sydney in 2017.
-She also has an Arts Degree (University of Sydney, 2007) and completed a Masters in Cultural Material Conservation (University of Melbourne, 2009), working as an Objects Conservator at leading institutions around Australia.
+She also has an Arts Degree (University of Sydney, 2007) and completed a Masters in Cultural Materials Conservation (University of Melbourne, 2009), working as an Objects Conservator at leading institutions around Australia.

 Recent Projects

 • In 2023, Laura offered guidance to Indigenous Fashion Designers chosen by First Nations Fashion + Design to participate in The ICONIC's Incubator project.
 She provided valuable advice on effectively protecting and enhancing their brand as it gained public recognition.
-Explore Laura's top tips for Indigenous designers in - Spotlight on First Nations Fashion and Intellectual Property (terrijanke.com.au)
+Explore Laura's top tips for Indigenous designers in: Spotlight on First Nations Fashion and Intellectual Property

-• In 2021 she worked on drafting and research for a Report on the State of Victoria’s Aboriginal Cultural Heritage, in compliance with the Aboriginal Heritage Act 2006 (Vic).
+• In 2021 she worked on drafting and research for a Report into the State of Victoria’s Aboriginal Cultural Heritage, in compliance with the Aboriginal Heritage Act 2006 (Vic).

 Recent Publications